|

 Coin Collecting- Inventory -

-(Articles about Coins, metals and investments): Silver coin value guide - FREE !
-What's a proof coin?
-Elliott Wave Theory
+Hobby Information Center: (Articles about Coins, metals and investments): Silver coin value guide - FREE !
+Bullion Vault Gold

 For your peace of mind - we are "verified" sellers with PAYPAL.

-GREAT COLLECTIBLES at GREAT PRICES This informative multi-page article details the devaluation of our nation's currency during the Revolutionary war (1776).
+This informative multi-page article details the devaluation (inflation) of our nation's currency during the Revolutionary war (1776).
 It was written almost a century after the Revolutionary war (in 1863) when the United States was again facing another war crises, the Civil War.
 The author attempts to make readers aware of: what happened to continental paper money during the Revolutionary War, the paper money devaluation and inflation, and the disappearance of hard money (gold and silver).
 By reviewing the historical facts of how continental currency became worthless, the reader can come to the same conclusion: "caution should be used when printing (un-backed) paper money".
+Page 3 of the article shows how much (unbacked) paper money was produced during the Revolutionary War years and page 5 shows the inflation/devaluation rate of the money.
+Needless to say, most people don't realize that we've had a history of our paper money becoming almost worthless.
+Are we moving toward that happening again?

-inflation/devaluation rate.
 Some added comments are in "italics".

 Page 1 of 5 The Continental CurrencyThe following article is from The New York Herald newspaper- dated January 26, 1863